LaWebcapsule/directus9/docs/app/import-export.md

 4. Select the desired file and click **"open"**.
 5. Click **"Start Import"** to import the Items.

 The Items will now be in the Collection.
-The file itself will not be stored in the Directus Project.
+The file itself will not be stored in the Directus9 Project.

 :::tip Importing Relational Files